Modeling the Progenitor Stars of Observed IIP Supernovae: Possible Progenitor Stars of Observed IIP SNe

-On the other hand, studies regarding $SN\;2012ec$ are relatively scarce; in the paper of \cite{Barbarinoetal.(2015)}, they use MARCS model SEDs to derive probable progenitor mass should be $14\;-\;22\Msun$, also \cite{Jerkstrandetal.(2015)} use spectral synthesis modeling to specify its mass range as $13\;-\;15\Msun$.
-Our simulation result suggests that this SN originated from a massive star (nearly $20\Msun$) but ended with a low-energy explosion.
-Furthermore, from the LC we fit in the decay phase, the $M$ of observation data are all higher than our model, which may come from the decay of \Ni.
-From our numerical synthesis, its $M_{\rm Ni}$ should be $0.35\;-\;0.45\Msun$ is more appropriate.
+Observational data of $SN\;2012ec$ is relatively scarce. \cite{Barbarinoetal.(2015)} used MARCS model SEDs to derive probable progenitor mass for $SN\;2012ec$ should be $14\;-\;22\;\Msun$, also \cite{Jerkstrandetal.(2015)} used spectral synthesis modeling to specify its mass range as $13\;-\;15\;\Msun$.
+Our best fit shows that this SN may come from a $20\;\Msun$ with a low-energy explosion of $0.6\;foe$, and $0.35\;-\;0.45\;\Msun$ \Ni.